emlog/emlog/README.md

 ## Requirements

 * PHP5.6, PHP7, PHP8 (PHP7.4 is recommended)
-* MySQL5.6 and above, 5.6 is recommended, 5.7 is recommended for high-end servers (2G memory and above)
+* MySQL5.6 and above (5.6 is recommended, 5.7 is recommended for high-end servers using 2G+ of memory)
 * Recommended server environment: Linux + nginx
 * Recommended server management panel: pagoda panel
 * Recommended browser: Chrome